jwashin/angular2-rbi-dart/README.md

 # angular2_rbi

-A small library to use the excellent Material Design Lite (MDL) css system with Angular2 and Dart.
+This is a small library to use the excellent Material Design Lite (MDL) CSS system with Angular2 and Dart.

 I translated the dynamic JavaScript parts of MDL into Dart and made corresponding Angular2 directives.
 These key on the same selectors as the JavaScript implementation.
 E.g, If you want a dynamic Material Button, include the 'mdl-js-button' class, just like in the instructions for Material Design Lite.
 Then, in your component metadata, use the MaterialButton directive provided in package:angular2_rbi/directives.dart to add the dynamic effects.

 ## Caveats

 RBI stands for 'Really Bad Idea.'
 This is a stopgap to make the dynamic stuff in MDL work acceptably in Angular2 for Dart until Angular2 has its own Material Design implementation.
 It is not an improvement on MDL.
-In use, it will have the same issues as MDL, which is a large and complex css system.
+In use, it will have the same issues as MDL, which is a large and complex CSS system.

 ## Usage

 Follow the directions at <http://www.getmdl.io> to include the styles and fonts in your loading page.
-But don't include the MDL JavaScript <script>link; this package substitutes for that functionality.
+But don't include the MDL JavaScript link; this package substitutes for that functionality.

 Use the MDL classes in component templates, and assure that the directives for the '*mdl-js-x...*' classes are included in the component metadata.
 The directive names and selectors are in angular2_rbi/lib/directives.dart.